 What To Expect During Your Hair Loss Treatment with PRP

-Prior to your PRP hair loss treatment, you’ll meet with Dr. Falcone and the friendly, helpful staff at The Falcone Center for Functional, Cosmetic and Integrative Medicine, who will formulate a treatment plan to meet your wants and needs.
+Prior to your PRP hair loss treatment, you’ll meet with Dr. Falcone and the friendly, helpful staff at The Falcone Center for Functional, Cosmetic and Regenerative Medicine, who will formulate a treatment plan to meet your wants and needs.

 Just prior to your PRP hair loss treatment, you’ll need to clean your scalp by washing your hair thoroughly.
 Also, make sure you don’t use any products to style your hair.